Hiper1125/Lymph/README.md

 > Lymph is a medical rehabilitation oriented website

 # Features
-> Only the main pages of the Website have been developed, allowing login functionality for doctors and patient data management.
+> Only the main pages of the website have been developed, allowing login functionality for doctors and patient data management.
->

 # Resources used
 > HTML5
 >